-This CDM site audit checklist was converted for Millers Vanguard using iAuditor by SafetyCulture.
+This CDM site audit checklist was converted for Millers Vanguard using SafetyCulture.
 Miller’s Vanguard specializes in innovative design, manufacture, and service supply within the global foodservice market.
 This template has been built to verify if health and safety control management was implemented at the construction site.

 CDM Compliance Checklist